Shantnu25/MMDetection_NB/README.md

 It enables quick training and inferencIt is a part of the OpenMMLab project.
 OpenMMLab covers a wide range of research topics of computer vision, e.g., classification, detection, segmentation and super-resolution.e with quality.

-MMDetection is an amazing toolbox but with less resources, tutorials and guides available online, which can be a problem for new users.
+MMDetection is an amazing toolbox but with less resources and tutorials available online, which can be a problem for new users.

 This is a small attempt to reduce complexities, make it easy to understand, experiment and implement various CV tasks.